The Ultimate Mumbai Street Food Guide

 - Eat it hot and fresh.
 Anything cooked to order in front of you — fried, griddled, grilled — is the safest bet.
 Watch it hit the pan.

 - Be cautious with water and ice.
 For pani puri, the spiced water is the variable to watch; choose a busy, reputable vendor, and skip it entirely if your stomach is sensitive.
-Stick to sealed bottled water and be wary of loose ice in drinks.
+Stick to sealed bottled water and be wary of loose ice.

 - Mind the raw garnishes.
 Raw onion and coriander are usually fine at a busy stall, but if a place looks slow or the cut vegetables look tired, skip them.